 The Power of Symbiosis

-This simple time-lapse video shows shoot and root growth under constant light of rice seedlings over an 8 day period.
-Essential for young plants is to establish a root system so they can obtain water and nutrients right away.
+This simple time-lapse video shows shoot and root growth of rice seedlings under constant light over an 8 day period.
+Establishing a root system so they can obtain water and nutrients right away is essential for young plants to thrive.
 This video clearly shows that symbiotic seedlings have a much quicker growth rate of primary and secondary roots than non-symbiotic seedlings.
 These initial growth stages are critical to the overall fitness of these plants and their future.